AlbertHakobyan070/Marketing_Analytics_Assignment2/README.md

 regret overall.
 The log-scale plot makes the early-stage exploration difference between the two algorithms more visible.

+> ### Better implementation plan:
+The first improvement I would make is adding `np.random.seed(42)` inside `comparison()`.
+This makes both algorithms run under the same random conditions, which makes the comparison more fair and the results reproducible across runs.
+Note: reproducibility was not listed as a requirement, but would be a natural first improvement.

+For performance, the current loop with `.append()` works fine for 20k trials, but if the number of trials gets much larger, switching to pre-allocated `np.zeros(num_trials)` arrays would make it noticeably faster.

+Since `report()` already saves a CSV, it would make sense to also save the plots using `plt.savefig()` — that way everything from one run is stored together in one place.

+In terms of future extensions, UCB could be added as a third subclass without changing anything that already exists, which would be a good way to test if the abstract class structure actually scales.
+To make testing different setups easier, it would also help to turn `BANDIT_REWARD` and `NUM_TRIALS` into parameters of `comparison()` instead of hardcoding them.

+---

 ## Project Structure

 ```